rmeekers/Google-Tag-Manager-Scripts/Google Tag Manager Guidelines.md

 ### Two-step login verification

 2-step login verification should be required on every Google Tag Manager account.
-Enabling this forces users to enable two-step authentication on their Google account before they can publish a container version.
+Enabling this forces users to enable two-step authentication on their Google account before they can publish a container version, edit custom HTML or JavaScript tags and variables.

 ## Workflow